 The Physiology of Bounce-Back: Building Your Nervous System’s Reset Capacity

 Resilience isn’t just psychological — it’s fundamentally physiological.
-Your capacity to recover from stress depends on your autonomic nervous system’s ability to shift from sympathetic activation (fight-flight) back to parasympathetic restoration (rest-digest).
+Your capacity to recover from stress depends on your autonomic nervous system‘s ability to shift between sympathetic activation and parasympathetic restoration.
+Research by Porges (2023) showed this autonomic flexibility is governed primarily by vagal tone efficiency and nervous system conditioning.

 Heart Rate Variability (HRV) serves as the most reliable biomarker of resilience capacity.
 HRV measures the variation in time between heartbeats, reflecting your vagus nerve’s ability to modulate autonomic function.
 Higher HRV correlates with faster stress recovery, better emotional regulation, and greater cognitive flexibility under pressure.